 Best case scenario – it shouldn’t.
 So we want to give special emphasis on the final stage of the member’s journey:

-Extending your community to the people that are not part of your space
+Extend your community to people outside of your space

 A community is not defined by time and space limitations, but by the value and the meaning of the interactions between people.
-Retaining former members in your community, or establishing connections with member’s friends that share similar values and interests can be useful.
-They might have the expertise to help your current members (and vise versa).
+Retaining former members in your community, or establishing connections with members’ friends that share similar values and interests can be useful as they might have the expertise to help your current members (and vise versa).

 Think about the people you met at college or university – although you’re not going to classes anymore, you probably still keep in touch with the ones you’ve had meaningful interactions with by that time.
 It’s not a coincidence that the best universities like Stanford, Oxford, and Cambridge have top-notch alumni associations, which are the communities that gave birth to numerous of the most successful companies (take Instagram for an example, whose co-founders met through the Stanford alumni network).